 Save any unused dressing in the fridge in an air tight jar.
 It will last up to 3 weeks in the fridge, so you can always make a larger quantity and keep it for daily use.
-Enjoy with a variety of salads.
-It will add a freshness to any boring salad.
+Enjoy it with a variety of salads.
+It will add freshness to any boring salad.
 Just remove it from the fridge, shake the jar really well and serve.

 - Substitute the Mayonaise with some Greek Yogurt.